pronovic/vplan/README.md

 account as a set of rules.
 To operate within the SmartThings platform restrictions, rules tied to your SmartThings account are updated on a daily basis, to reflect the randomized plan for that day.

+## Cautions

+**_This is a developer-focused tool._**

+My goal was to write something I could use myself on my own hardware.
+The code is well tested and functions properly, but I haven't spent a lot of effort on making the installation process simple or the error handling pretty.
+If you're not already comfortable with the UNIX command line, you may have a hard time getting this to work.

+**_This is not a general purpose, multi-user solution._**

+This platform is intended for local use by a single Linux user.
+Security is based on simple UNIX filesystem permissions, which ensure that only the owner can read the underlying sqlite database and make API calls via the private UNIX socket.
+If you run the API in some other way &mdash; especially if you run it on some local port like :8080 instead of using the private UNIX socket &mdash;
+you risk exposing secrets such as your SmartThings PAT token.

 ## Developer Documentation